Gabriele Tarquini: Formula One

 Tarquini began karting in 1976.
 By 1985 he was driving in Formula 3000, spending three seasons with underfunded outfits.
-His best result was 2nd at Imola in 1987, by which time he had already made his Grand Prix debut in a one-off drive for Osella at the 1987 San Marino Grand Prix.
+His best result was second at Imola in 1987, by which time he had already made his Grand Prix debut in a one-off drive for Osella at the 1987 San Marino Grand Prix.

-He joined Coloni's Grand Prix team for 1988, having driven for them in F3000 in 1986.
+Tarquini joined Coloni's Grand Prix team for 1988, having driven for them in F3000 in 1986.
 The season saw a prequalifying system being put in place as there were 31 entrants for a maximum 30 places in qualifying proper.
 As such, the slowest of the new entrants for the season (Coloni, Rial, Dallara and EuroBrun) would be eliminated from proceedings after the Friday morning session regardless of their overall position - Tarquini failed to prequalify several times despite often being faster than some of the exempt entrants (such as the Osella and Zakspeed cars).
-He drew good notices for his performance overall, however - his 8th place at the Canadian Grand Prix would stand as the team's best ever result and his eight starts the most ever garnered by a Coloni driver.
+He drew good notices for his performance overall, however - his eighth place at the Canadian Grand Prix would stand as the team's best ever result and his eight starts the most ever garnered by a Coloni driver.

 Tarquini signed to drive for the FIRST team (again a former employer in F3000) and drove for them at the Formula One Indoor Trophy, but when their car failed crash tests he started 1989 without a ride.
 Following Philippe Streiff's career-ending pre-season testing crash, Tarquini joined Joachim Winkelhock in the AGS team from the second round of the series.
-There he finished a fine 8th on the road, being promoted to 6th after the exclusion of Thierry Boutsen and Alex Caffi.
-He was then one of the stars of the weekend in Monaco, threatening to qualify in the top 6 before ending up 13th on the grid.
-In the race he advanced to a strong 4th before being sidelined by an electrical problem.
-At the following Mexican Grand Prix he finished 6th, though the team's joy was tempered after Williams and Scuderia Italia successfully appealed against their Imola disqualification and Tarquini lost his point.
-More bad luck followed at Phoenix where Tarquini was holding 6th despite technical problems before Boutsen passed him on the final lap.
-At the wet Canadian Grand Prix Tarquini again ran well until being shoved off the track by René Arnoux (who eventually went on to finish 5th).
+There he finished a fine eighth on the road, being promoted to sixth after the exclusion of Thierry Boutsen and Alex Caffi.
+He was then one of the stars of the weekend in Monaco, threatening to qualify in the top-six before ending up 13th on the grid.
+In the race he advanced to a strong fourth before being sidelined by an electrical problem.
+At the following Mexican Grand Prix, he finished sixth, though the team's joy was tempered after Williams and Scuderia Italia successfully appealed against their Imola disqualification and Tarquini lost his point.
+More bad luck followed at Phoenix, where Tarquini was holding sixth despite technical problems before Boutsen passed him on the final lap.
+At the wet Canadian Grand Prix Tarquini again ran well until being shoved off the track by René Arnoux (who eventually went on to finish fifth).
 The series then moved to faster tracks where the AGS was less competitive and the results of others meant Tarquini's entry (exempt for the first half of the season thanks to Streiff's efforts in 1988) would have to prequalify for the second half of the season.